Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Introduction

 While the choice of the auxiliary random vector $\rA$ could, in principle, be arbitrary, subsequent steps in the Model-X Split Knockoff procedure are substantially dependent on the joint distribution of $(X, \rA)$.
 Although a general algorithm that can operate with an arbitrary joint distribution of $(X, \rA)$ exists, this paper will introduce specific constructions of $\rA$ tailored to canonical examples, such as pairwise comparisons.
 The motivation for developing these tailored constructions is to facilitate more efficient computation and to improve statistical power, particularly in scenarios where the distribution of $X$ is unknown and must be estimated from data.

-To evaluate the performance of our proposed method, we conduct extensive experiments on both simulated and real-world datasets, including data for Alzheimer’s Disease and world college rankings.
+To evaluate the performance of our proposed method, we conduct experiments on both simulated and real-world datasets, including the Alzheimer’s Disease and world college rankings.
 Simulation experiments using both regression and pairwise comparison data from random graphs validate the method's effectiveness.
 For the Alzheimer’s Disease dataset, the method successfully identifies abnormal regions and connections associated with the disease.
 Furthermore, it identifies important and significant gaps between college pairs in the world college ranking dataset.

-The paper is organized as follows: Section~\ref{sec.method} introduces the methodology of Model-X Split Knockoff, including specific construction methods for canonical examples.
-The theoretical results for FDR control of the proposed method are presented in Section~\ref{sec.fdrcontrol}.
-Simulation experiments are detailed in Section~\ref{sec.simu}, while experiments on real-world datasets are discussed in Section~\ref{sec.alz} and Section~\ref{sec.college}.
+We introduce the Model-X Split Knockoff methodology in Section~\ref{sec.method} and its theoretical results for FDR control in Section~\ref{sec.fdrcontrol}.
+Simulation experiments are detailed in Section~\ref{sec.simu}, followed by applications on real-world datasets in Section~\ref{sec.alz} and Section~\ref{sec.college}.